 Seek to build on an already established relationship with a charitable or corporate foundation.

 These two factors allowed us to score our first big win at West Virginia Public Broadcasting for our podcast, Us & Them.
 We had an established relationship with our state humanities council, because they had funded our documentary projects previously.
 Plus, Us & Them had a strong emphasis on civil discourse, which is a big focus of humanities councils.
 With increasingly strong programming over time, we maintained four years of funding from the council.
+Then, in 2020, we secured an additional $204,000 in grants for Us & Them, including a two-year $180,000 grant from the Claude Worthington Benedum Foundation for episodes focusing on issues in rural Appalachia, and a fifth year of funding from the WV Humanities Council.

 The third step is to thoroughly research and write the clearest, most concise grant proposal possible.
 Put your best writer on this task, but don’t expect that this person will write the proposal in a vacuum.
 The project people know the project and supply that information.
 Your fiscal people are the best to work on the budget.
 It isn’t a cliché to say that it takes a village.
 And, of course, follow the funder’s instructions!
 Nothing will get a proposal rejected more quickly than one that doesn’t follow the prescribed format.